padrinobook/padrinobook/chapters/login_and_registration.md

 If you are sure that you only want to send plain text mail, you can leave the `plain` extension away but making it explicit will make it clear what you want to do.

-To make our email more personal we want to add the name of our freshly registered user to our email template.
-In order to do this we need to use enable the `locals` option.
+To make our mail more personal we want mention the name of the fresh registered in the registration email as well as sent it to the right user.
+First we need to pass the `name` and `email` to our mail block and pass the name to the template via the `locals` option:

 ```ruby